 Favorite Media Plans: An option to mark media plans as favorites has been introduced, allowing users to easily prioritize their preferred plans.
 Media plans marked as “Favorite” now automatically appear at the top of the list, ensuring quick access.
 Additionally, a search functionality has been added, enabling users to filter and load only their “Favorite” marked media plans.

-Campaign Screen Updates: A new column displaying “Media Spend + Ad-Serving” has been added under media plans, providing a clearer view of financial data.
-The UI has been updated to ensure seamless integration and visibility, making it easy for users to access this information.
-Additionally, relevant calculations have been adjusted to accurately reflect the newly introduced data.
+Campaign Screen Updates: On Campaign UI, a new column displaying “Media Spend + Ad-Serving” has been added under media plan, providing visibility of media spend, and serving cost.

-IO Email Signature Configuration: A feature has been implemented to include the user’s email ID in the IO email signature, based on configuration settings.
-The email format has been carefully aligned with existing communication standards to maintain professionalism and consistency.
-Additionally, compatibility testing has been conducted across various email clients to ensure uniform rendering and reliability.
+IO Email Signature Configuration: IO email now includes the user’s email ID with email signature, based on email template.

+Merge IO in Budget Order: The system now provides an option to merge IO in an existing Budget Order if IO dates are adjacent to the Budget Order, or to create a new Budget Order.

 Browser Information